The topologies and the differentiable structures of the images of special generic maps having simple structures: Introduction.

 \subsection{Special generic maps.}

 {\it Special generic} maps are smooth maps at each singular point of which we can represent as for suitable coordinates.
 Note that the restriction to the singular set is a smooth immersion of an ($n-1$)-dimensional closed smooth submanifold with no boundary, for example.
-Morse functions with exactly two singular points on homotopy spheres or functions playing important roles in so-called Reeb's theorem and canonical projections of unit spheres are special generic: the restrictions to the singular sets are embeddings in these cases.
-As another example, an $m$-dimensional closed manifold $M$ represented as a connected sum of the manifolds of $\{S^{l_j} \times S^{m-l_j}\}_{j=1}^{l}$ ($1 \leq l_j \leq n-1$) admits a special generic map $f:M \rightarrow {\mathbb{R}}^n$ such that $f {\mid}_{S(f)}$ is an embedding and that $f(M)$ is represented as a boundary connected sum of the manifolds of $\{S^{l_j} \times D^{n-l_j}\}_{j=1}^{l}$.
+Morse functions with exactly two singular points on homotopy spheres or functions playing important roles in so-called Reeb's theorem and canonical projections of unit spheres are special generic.
+The restrictions to the singular sets are embeddings in these cases.
+As another example, an $m$-dimensional closed manifold $M$ represented as a connected sum of the $l>0$ manifolds diffeomorphic to each of the manifolds in $\{S^{l_j} \times S^{m-l_j}\}_{j=1}^{l}$ ($1 \leq l_j \leq n-1$) admits a special generic map $f:M \rightarrow {\mathbb{R}}^n$ such that $f {\mid}_{S(f)}$ is an embedding and that $f(M)$ is represented as a boundary connected sum of the $l$ manifolds diffeomorphic to each of the manifolds in $\{S^{l_j} \times D^{n-l_j}\}_{j=1}^{l}$ where (boundary) connected sums are considered in the smooth category.
 What makes special generic maps attractive is restrictions they pose on the topologies and the differentiable structures of the manifolds.

-\begin{Ex}[\cite{calabi}, \cite{saeki}, \cite{saeki2}, \cite{saekisakuma}, \cite{wrazidlo}, and so on.]
+\begin{Ex}[\cite{calabi}, \cite{saeki}, \cite{saeki2}, \cite{saekisakuma} and \cite{wrazidlo} for example.]
 An $m$-dimensional homotopy sphere always admits a special generic map into ${\mathbb{R}}^2$ for $m \neq 1,4$.
-If an $m$-dimensional homotopy sphere admits a special generic map into ${\mathbb{R}}^n$ for $n=m-3$, $n-2$ or $n-1$, then it is diffeomorphic to a standard sphere.
-Furthermore, $7$-dimensional oriented homotopy spheres of 14 types of all the 28 types do not admit special generic maps into ${\mathbb{R}}^3$.
+If an $m$-dimensional homotopy sphere admits a special generic map into ${\mathbb{R}}^n$ for $n=m-3$, $n-2$ or $n-1$, then it is a standard sphere.
+Furthermore, $7$-dimensional oriented homotopy spheres of 14 types of all 28 types do not admit special generic maps into ${\mathbb{R}}^3$.
 Last, there exist pairs of mutually homeomorphic $4$-dimensional closed, connected and smooth manifolds such that exactly one of each pair admits a special generic map into ${\mathbb{R}}^3$. \end{Ex}

 On the other hand, various manifolds other than the presented ones admit special generic maps into suitable Euclidean spaces.
-See \cite{kitazawa7}, \cite{kitazawa10} and \cite{kitazawa11}.
+See \cite{kitazawa7}, \cite{kitazawa11} and \cite{kitazawa12} for example.

+Moreover, the following theorem enables us to obtain a special generic map canonically from a smoothly immersed compact manifold of codimension zero.